The flu campaign for 2016/2017 ended on 30 April 2017. The next season flu campaign will launch in September 2017.

 Seasonal Flu Vaccine Information

-Influenza is a highly infectious acute respiratory illness caused by the influenza virus.
+Flu is a highly infectious acute respiratory illness caused by the influenza virus.
 Influenza affects people of all ages.
-Outbreaks of influenza occur almost every year, usually in winter.
+Outbreaks of flu occur almost every year, usually in winter.
 This is why it is also known as seasonal flu.

 Flu can be prevented by vaccination.
 Flu vaccine is a safe, effective way to help prevent flu infection, avoiding hospitalisation, reducing flu related deaths and illnesses.